Bring Your Own Device (BYOD) is the act of allowing employees to bring and use their own phone, laptop or tablet to carry out their work.

 Businesses should also be aware of the additional cost when it comes to installing work-related software and security systems designed to protect company-sensitive information.
 These BYOD security installs and ongoing maintenance need to work across the multiple devices, platforms and operating systems chosen by members of staff.
 Your IT department will have to account for additional time learning and implementing required security measures across a plethora of devices, as opposed to having one preferred piece of tech and a system that would require less time and re-education for your team to familiarize with.

-You must also consider employee’s likelihood of downloading commercial applications that are outside of your company’s control.
+You must also consider the likelihood of employees downloading commercial applications that are outside of your company’s control.
 Your policy should address the use and storage of company data in apps like Dropbox to either prevent their use, or ensure that you have access to all work-based data.
 Paul Hill, senior consultant at System Experts, provider of compliance and security consulting services, suggests that when writing your company policy, you spell out the stipulation in exact language such as “employees should not store any company data on cloud-based storage services unless explicitly authorized in writing by a manager”.
 It’s important to keep on top of and enforce your policies to best protect yourself and your employees in legal terms.

 The growing trend of BYOD can be more convenient and often effective for your staff, however there are a number of costs and considerations associated with a BYOD policy that need to be carefully considered before being implemented.
 Take the time to decide whether it may be more cost effective to provide company devices or to allow BYOD, and if you do go with a BYOD policy, be sure to consider all angles before putting it in place.